ndrsonya/rest-api-example/README.md

 ---

-## Troubleshooting

-### Database Connection Issue
-- Ensure the database credentials are correct in the `.env` file.
-- Verify that the database server is running.

-### API Not Responding
-- Check the console/stdout logs for errors.

----

 ## Logging
 - Logs are written to the console (stdout) only - colorized plain text in development, structured JSON in production (`NODE_ENV=production`), so a container platform's log collector (e.g. Google Cloud Logging) can capture and parse them.